Riumin/espresso-matrix/_posts/2019-01-31-Presentation.md

 ![]({{site.baseurl}}/features/shutdown.png)

+Beside, **The National Aeronautics and Space Administration** is affected as well.

 ## How will the emergency fund be used?

 ![]({{site.baseurl}}/features/fund.png)

-Emergency fund: 8 billion
+Emergency fund: 8 billion <br />
-Fund for a wall: 5.7 billion
+Fund for a wall: 5.7 billion <br /><br />
+The fund is for some especially emergent situation, such as nuclear operation.

 # What happend after the shutdown?